AkvenJan/DTX-Meta-Transfer/README.md

 Transfering meta information between files
 > python.exe main.py --input "C:\Textures\Example1.DTX" --output "C:\Textures-Upscaled\Example1.DTX"

-# DTX v1 Alpha Extraction
+# DTX v1 / DTX v1.5 Alpha Extraction
-I also wrote a second script to extract alpha layer (first mipmap of it) from DTX v1 files.
-DTX v1 is an old format with all textures being paletted 8-bit images and alpha being stored inside DTX file.
+I also wrote a second script to extract alpha layer (first mipmap of it) from DTX v1 / DTX v1.5 files.
+DTX v1 / DTX v1.5 is an old format with all textures being paletted 8-bit images and alpha being stored inside DTX file.
 And none of existing editors supports this alpha viewing or extraction.
 So this script parse DTX file and write raw alpha image bytes into new file.
 Alpha data itself is stored as 4-bit (16 colors) grayscale image where every nibble contains number of color from the grayscale palette.
 Fox example, 4x4 pixels image would be stored as 16 nibbles.
 Also, for some reason DTX store this nibbles in reverted order so script will swap them for graphics editors to be able to work with this files.
 For example, the raw data of FA 18 would be saved by script as AF 81.
 Another example of 4x4 image in raw format
 FD EF CC DD FE 15 16 17 converted by script would be DF FE CC DD EF 51 61 71 and being interpreted as actual pixels in rows would be: